Skip to content

 Dr Leo Donnelly

-Leo has quantitative research expertise in light and electron microscopy in relation to microvascular permeability as well as nerve regeneration, and an interest in the establishment of ‘safe zones’ to minimise iatrogenic damage during surgical interventions.
+Expertise: quantitative research in light and electron microscopy in relation to microvascular permeability as well as nerve regeneration; the establishment of ‘safe zones’ to minimise iatrogenic damage during surgical interventions.

 Professor Lisa Jones

-Lisa is an experienced researcher in field of adult severe mental illness, in particular the aetiology of major mood disorders.
-She has expertise using quantitative research methods.
+Expertise: adult severe mental illness, in particular the aetiology of major mood disorders; quantitative research methods.

 Professor Kay Mohanna

-Kay has expertise in conversation analysis of video recorded data and also some qualitative methods that share a thematic analytical approach.
-She is interested in identity formation, diversity and inclusion, leadership and the use of humanities in teaching and learning.
+Expertise: conversation analysis of video recorded data qualitative methods that share a thematic analytical approach; identity formation, diversity and inclusion, leadership and the use of humanities in teaching and learning.

 Professor Sandra Nicholson

-Sandra strongly believes in the value of medical educational research and scholarship that enhances the experience of both students and tutors, and ultimately seeks to improve the care and satisfaction of patients.
-She enjoys collaborating and taking an interdisciplinary approach to research and has frequently engaged with policy holders.
-She has expertise in both quantitative and qualitative educational methodologies.
+Expertise: medical educational research and scholarship that enhances the experience of both students and tutors, and ultimately seeks to improve the care and satisfaction of patients; interdisciplinary approach to research including work with policy holders; quantitative and qualitative educational methodologies.

 Professor Rebecca Stack

-Rebecca is an experienced researcher in the areas of health psychology and behavioural medicine, including public health, help seeking behaviour, adherence to medicines, stress and coping with illness and patient perceptions of new medical treatments and technologies.
-She has expertise in a range of methods including qualitative research and analysis, meta synthesis, survey-based research and statistical analysis of quantitative data.
+Expertise: health psychology and behavioural medicine, including public health, help seeking behaviour, adherence to medicines, stress and coping with illness and patient perceptions of new medical treatments and technologies; qualitative research and analysis, meta synthesis, survey-based research and statistical analysis of quantitative data; a particular interest in PGR student projects on:

 • Service user and healthcare professional perceptions of help-seeking behaviour for new onset mental health conditions (barriers and facilitators of help-seeking behaviour).